Doctor of Nursing Practice – Psychiatric Mental Health Nurse Practitioner Admission Requirements

 - Mail official college transcripts (sealed, unopened copies, or via a direct electronic transcript system).
 Transcripts must be regionally or nationally accredited, show all post-secondary schools and must show a Bachelor of Science in Nursing and a Master of Science in Nursing with an advanced practice specialty as a nurse practitioner focused on family, adult, geriatric, neonatal, pediatrics, or women’s health.
-Transcripts must show a 3.0 GPA or higher in all previous graduate work and the master’s degree must be accredited by either the National League of Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE).
+Transcripts must show a 3.0 GPA or higher in all previous graduate work and the master’s degree must be accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 Please note: upon admission, if official transcripts do not show successfully passed graduate coursework in the following areas, students may be required to take additional courses as prerequisites to NURS 751: advanced physical health assessment, pathophysiology, pharmacology.

 - Admission to this program requires the following items to be submitted: